top of page

 Scholarship

-Our lodge rewards $500 scholarships to three people each year who are going after their first mariner credential or are continuing their education and adding onto their existing credential.
+3 $500 reimbursement scholarships each year for those going after their first mariner credential or are continuing their education and adding onto their existing credential.

 The deadline for applications is September 30th.